prashantpandey120143/DevQuiz/README.md

 #
 #### FUTURE SCOPE OF THE PROJECT
-DEVQUIZ have a lot of scope in future wherevarious modules can be upgraded.
+DevQuiz have a lot of scope in future wherevarious modules can be upgraded.

 1. Scalability: The online industry's growth increases demand for skilled coders.
 Software solutions like this are crucial for bridging skill gaps.
 Thus, systems must prioritize